-If you choose to exercise your self-employed activity in the form of a company with legal personality, you must complete various steps to set up the company:
+If you choose to exercise your self-employed activity in the form of a company with legal personality, you will need to complete various steps to set up the company:

-The first formality consist in drawing up, (in writing) the deed of incorporation of your company.
+The first formality consist in drawing up, in writing ten form, the deed of incorporation of your company.

-This includes the company's articles of association, including all its characteristics (name, registered office, object, capital, etc.) and its modus operandi.
+This document encompasses the company's articles of association, including all its characteristics (name, registered office, purpose and object, capital, etc.) and its modus operandi.

 Depending on the type of company, this deed may take the form of:

-If you opt for one of the most common legal forms (SRL, SA, SC), you must go to a notary to draw the company's deed of incorporation up.
-The cost varies according to the complexity of the deed.
+If you opt for one of the most common legal forms (SRL, SC, SA), you must go to a notary to draw the company's deed of incorporation up.
+The cost may vary based on the complexity of the deed.
 Agreements executed in this way acquire value and legal certainty.
 The signatories to these deeds may avail themselves of this security among themselves and in respect of any person not party to the agreement.

 If you opt for one of the other forms of company (SNC, SComm), a private deed is sufficient.
-It is a written agreement, drawn up by the parties themselves or by a third party.
-This agreement must be signed by the parties.
+This document is a written agreement, drawn up by the parties themselves, either independently or with the assistance of third parties, and it requires the signatures of all involved parties.

-Information to be stated in the deed of incorporation
+Information to be Included in the Deed of Incorporation

-The deed of incorporation must contain the following information in particular:
+The deed of incorporation must contain specific information, including:

-- the methods of representation of the company: the appointment of the administrative body or bodies, their powers and the manner in which they are exercised, the modus operandi, etc.;
+- The company’s representation methods, including the appointment of administrative bodies, their authorities and the manner in which they are exercised, the modus operandi, etc.;

-- the company's securities: the number of securities issued, their nature, their method of transmission, etc.
+- Details concerning the company's securities, including the number of securities issued, their nature, their method of transmission, etc.

 To draw the deed of incorporation up, you need the following documents:

-- in the case of a cash contribution: proof of the opening of a special account in the name of the company being incorporated (bank certificate);
+- In the case of a cash contribution, proof of the opening of a dedicated account in the name of the company being incorporated (bank certificate);

-You must, then, file the deed of incorporation with the registrar of the company court of your company's registered office.
+Subsequently, you are required to submit the deed of incorporation to the registrar of the company court of your company's registered office.
 The filing must be done within 30 days of the drafting of the deed of incorporation.

 Registration with the Crossroads Bank for Enterprises

-Following the filing, the clerk enters the identification details of the company into the Crossroads Bank for Enterprises.
-The CBE assigns a company number to your company.
+After the submission, the clerk enters the company’s identification details into the Crossroads Bank for Enterprises (CBE), which then assigns a company number to your company.

-The clerk also ensures the publication of the deed of incorporation by extract in the annexes to the Belgian Official Gazette.
+Additionally, the clerk is responsible for the publication of the deed of incorporation by extract in the annexes to the Belgian Official Gazette.

-- the registration of the legal entity with the Crossroads Bank for Enterprises;
+- Registering the legal entity with the Crossroads Bank for Enterprises;

-- the filing of the extract of the deed of incorporation with the electronic registrar of the FPS Justice;
+- Submitting the extract of the deed of incorporation to the electronic registrar of the FPS Justice;

-- the sending of the deed to the Belgian Official Gazette for publication.
+- Sending the deed to the Belgian Official Gazette for publication.

 The deed of incorporation of a company must be registered in one of the registration offices of the FPS Finance (Administration of the Cadaster, Registration and Domains).

-To complete the registration, you must pay a registration fee.
+To complete the registration, you are required to pay a registration fee.

 If the deed is authenticated (notarial deed), the registration must be done by the notary within 15 days.